Luke-Software1024/TMS/README.md

 TMS is a shell that lets you edit terminal settings from your terminal.

+As an unintentional bonus, it uses no external utilities - just bash built-ins!

 ## Commands

 (Note: You can also pull these up with `help` in the shell)